x-codingman/KOM/Proof-of-Concept/README.md

 ```

 #### Using the Pre-Built Docker Image
-In case you cannot build a image, we provide a [pre-built docker image on Docker Hub](TODO) Execute the following command to use it:
+In case you cannot build a image, we provide a [pre-built docker image on Docker Hub](https://hub.docker.com/repository/docker/xcodingman/kom-poc-image/general) Execute the following command to use it:

 ```
-TODO
+docker rmi kom-poc-image:latest
+docker pull xcodingman/kom-poc-image:latest
+docker tag xcodingman/kom-poc-image kom-poc-image：latest
+./run_docker.sh
 ```

 We check if the qemu is installed correctly.